 How do we raise a generation of “snowflakes”?

 By controlling.
 Doing tasks and solving problems for them.
-Giving into their every desire without question.
-Keeping children in a box where everything is happy, pretty, and problem free.
+Giving in to their every desire without question.
+Keeping children in a box where everything is happy, pretty, and problem-free.
 Technology plays a part as well as technology is fairly instant.
 Children need to learn how to wait, but the environments children are in everything is instant: meals, entertainment, materials.
 We give out participation trophies because everyone is a winner.
 We have large sports teams because cutting a child makes them feel bad.

 It is okay to tell children no. I promise.
-No is not going to scar them forever, eventually they will hear no in their life.
-It will be easier on them if they know that boundaries are there for a reason.
+No is not going to scar them forever, eventually, they will hear no in their life.
+It will be easier for them if they know that boundaries are there for a reason.
 That sometimes you need to work hard to succeed in life- not everything is handed to you on a silver platter.
 Persistence.
 Hearing no as a child will help them when they are older.
 They will learn how to regulate their emotions and cope when things don’t go their way.

 Children are raised to be sheltered from life, not prepared for life.
 A quote from the article listed above from Growing Leaders: